 55 O death, where is your sting?
 O grave, where is your victory?

-There is one singular event spoken about in the Bible which fulfills these requirements.
+There is 'one singular event' spoken about in the Bible which fulfils these requirements.
 This is the grand resurrection event to which the world is heading.
 The dead will be raised, and this mortal must put on immortality (v52, 53).

 First Corinthians chapter 15 gloriously describes